RohMeOh/holbertonschool-printf/README.md

-# Holberton School First Project - printf :school::apple:
+# Holberton School First Project - printf :memo:
 >
 In this repository we will be uploading our first group project, ***printf***.